 Characteristic features of Harbors & Places to drop anchor

-Our tall ship is too large to dock in many of the small fishing harbors and therefore spend the majority of their nights on anchor.
-This means that a dinghy transfer is necessary to get to land.
-Surefootedness and a certain degree of agility are required to get on and off the boat.
-Needless to say, our tour guides will lend you a helping hand.
+Our tall ship is too large to dock in many of the small fishing harbors we visit and therefore spends most nights on anchor.
+This means that a dinghy must be used to get to land.
+Surefootedness, balance, and a certain degree of agility are therefore required to get on and off the boat.
+Needless to say, our tour guides are always happy to lend a helping hand.
 It is also important to remember that in general, wind, swell, and tidal changes have significant influences on tours by tall ship.

 Below you see an overview of the available (blue) dates; the yellow dot means that this date has 2 or less cabins available, orange is ‘on request’ and red means that on this date there aren’t any cabins available.
 Then click on the preferred date.
 After this, choose your ship (some tours have only one ship, and therefore there is no choice), the number of cabins in the required (and available) category, any desired additional products, and ‘local costs’ (such as special dietary needs, which you usually pay for onboard).
 On the right side, you’ll find the ‘Booking Summary.’
 After completing your preferences and necessary information click ‘Book now’ to finalize your booking.